Who We Are

 Overweight and Obesity in San Diego County

-Nationwide, concerns have been growing about the burgeoning childhood obesity epidemic.
-In a community often referred to as “paradise,” many are shocked to discover an obesity rate in San Diego County that surpasses the national average.
-More than one in four children here are overweight or obese.
+Nationwide, concerns have been growing about the ongoing childhood obesity epidemic.
+In a community often referred to as “paradise,” people may be shocked to discover that many neighborhoods in San Diego County struggle with access to healthy, affordable food and opportunities for safe physical activity.
+Just over one in three children here are overweight or obese.

-San Diego County faces the same challenges confronting other U.S. communities- ensuring that our neighborhoods provide access to healthy, affordable food and opportunities for physical activity.
-In response to this challenge, we are taking direct action- in doing so, we have earned San Diego County a reputation for innovation, collaboration, and commitment to solving this issue.
+San Diego County faces the same challenges confronting other U.S. communities – ensuring that our neighborhoods have access to opportunities that promote optimal health for children and their families.
+In response to this challenge, we are taking direct action and in doing so, we have earned San Diego County a reputation for innovation, collaboration, and commitment to solving this issue.

 San Diego County Childhood Obesity Action Plan